nazrhyn/gitlab-slack/README.md

 ![Issue Notifications](https://cloud.githubusercontent.com/assets/1672405/10584895/9e8fe306-7662-11e5-918c-bf2d8452576e.png)
 Issue notifications include the repository name, the username of the user performed the issue action, the username of the user to whom the issues is assigned and the username of the user who created the issue.
 Each username is formatted as a link.
-Issue notifications include a main attachment that includes the titile of the issue, as a link, and, depending on the kind of action, also the issue description.
+Issue notifications include a main attachment that includes the title of the issue, as a link, and, depending on the kind of action, also the issue description.
 Additional attachments will be included for changes to tracked labels. ([more info](#issue-label-tracking))

 ### Issue Mention Summary